magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—`enterprise`
 -  **Version**—Available in all versions

 We manage the values and setting of this variable.
 It identifies the type of environment: Integration, Staging, or Production.
 The `enterprise` value indicates a Staging and Production environment and sets the `STATIC_CONTENT_THREADS` to `3`; otherwise, sets it to `1` for Integration.
-This is highly important for Pro Production environment, which has a three-node, high-availability architecture with a very different technology stack.
+This is highly important for Pro Production environments, which have a three-node, high-availability architecture with a very different technology stack.

 ### `MYSQL_USE_SLAVE_CONNECTION`